-For either ratio, a result of one or greater is generally sufficient to confirm adequate business liquidity to support the withdrawal of earnings.
+While a result of one or greater is generally sufficient to confirm adequate business liquidity to support the withdrawal of earnings, PFIs may support adequate liquidity using alternative methods with a documented rationale.

 The following table describes the documentation that the Borrower must provide.
 The Borrower must select one item from each row.